Large Scale Criminal Incidents

 Environmental or biological crimes involving criminal negligence can include the following:

-It is important to know that the perpetrator must be charged of a crime in order for victims to be eligible for resources from the OVC.
+It is important to know that the perpetrator must be charged with a crime in order for victims to be eligible for resources from the OVC.

 However, the perpetrator does not need to be convicted of the crime for the victims to be eligible for resources.
 Victims are eligible for resources even if the charged perpetrator has died or is missing.

-If you have been victimized by a biological or environmental crime, you may be eligible for crime victims resources.
-Click here for more information.
+If you have been victimized by a biological or environmental crime, you may be eligible for crime victim resources.

-The NMVVRC surveyed Flint residents in the aftermath of the Flint Water Crisis.
-The survey, conducted in 2019 - 2020, focused on residents’ perceptions of exposure; the prevalence of Post-Traumatic Stress Disorder (PTSD) and depression; among other items.
-Click here to learn more about our surveys.
+NMVC surveyed Flint residents in the aftermath of the Flint Water Crisis.
+Conducted in 2019-20, it focused on: perceptions of exposure; prevalence of PTSD and depression, risk and protective factors; and access to services.
+Learn more about the survey results.